MamidalaV/School_District_Analysis/README.md

 No change to data from earlier analysis.

 ## Summary

+Below are the 4 noticable changes to the data after excluding Math and Reading scores for 9th grade in Thomas High School.

 1.The average math exam score for the district was one-tenth of a percentage point lower.

 2.The percentage of students who passed the math exam was lowered by two-tenths of a percentage point.